5T33Z0/OC-Little-Translated/A_Config_Tips_and_Tricks/README.md

 #### Manual selection of the OS with GUI (requires OpenCanopy and [Resources folder](https://github.com/acidanthera/OcBinaryData))

 Great for dual boot setups.
-Combine it with the`LauncherOption` `Full` or `Short`to protect you against Windows taking over your system.
+Combine with `LauncherOption` `Full` or `Short`to protect you against Windows Boot Manager taking over the first slot of the bootmenu.

 **PickerMode** = `External`</br>
 **ShowPicker** = `Yes`